gonzalohk/automation-mobile-testing-when.do/README.md

 - Remove Note

 ### Setup
-##### Local
-In Conf.java update SELECTED_DRIVER with "android" and start the APPIUM Server.
+Local - In Conf.java update SELECTED_DRIVER with "android" and start the APPIUM Server.

-##### Remote
-In Conf.java update SELECTED_DRIVER with "android" and in BrowserStack.java update your username and accessKey.
+Remote - In Conf.java update SELECTED_DRIVER with "browserstack" and in BrowserStack.java update your username and accessKey.

 ### Run
 ```sh